-Before you call the 800 number on your policy, know this … once you call them to report the loss you have filed a claim, regardless if you follow through and collect money for repairs or not.
+Before you call the 800 number on your policy, know this: Once you call them to report the loss, you have already filed a claim, regardless if you follow through and collect money for repairs or not.
 You cannot “un-ring” that bell.
-With that in mind, here is a suggestion.
+With that in mind, here is a suggestion:

-1. Contact Restoration 1 of Tampa Bay and let us provide you a free evaluation.
+1. Contact Water Damage Brandon and let us provide you with a free evaluation for water damage restoration.

 2. Get a copy of your homeowner’s policy and find the Declaration Page.
-This page is a monetary summary of your coverages, including the value of your deductible.
+This page is a monetary summary of your coverage, including the value of your deductible.